Written by on . Last updated April 21st, 2026.

 2 Aftershocks detected

 This main shock was followed by 2 smaller aftershocks.
-At a distance of 26 km (16 mi) north-east of this earthquake, an aftershock struck 2 days later.
-It measured a magnitude of 4.2
+Just 2 days after this main shock, an earthquake measuring MAG-4.2 was detected 26 km (16 mi) north-east of this earthquake.

 Overview of foreshocks and aftershocks